Sell Out, A Series: 5 Questions with Em Haine

 What do you make/create?

 Acting for film and television is how I keep the lights on in my flat.
-Currently, I’m a series regular on SyFy’s Reginald the Vampire.
-Last year, I played the lead in two feature films that came out.
+Currently, I’m a series regular on SyFy’s Reginald the Vampire and last year I played the lead in two feature films.
 One was a rom-com called Why Can’t My Life Be A Rom-Com? for E! channel.
 The second was a queer indie film written and directed by Sandi Somers, titled Hailey Rose.
 I played Hailey.
 That’s doing the festival circuit now.
-We had our Canadian debut at Calgary International Film Festival, and our American debut at Cinequest in San Jose, California—so stoked.
+We had our Canadian debut at Calgary International Film Festival, and our American debut at Cinequest in San Jose, California—so stoked!

-I didn’t stay in theatre.
-I had a turbulent and precarious youth, but I’ve always been a very emotive person.
-It was a seed that was planted really young, I was like, “Oh, I love that, and people seem to like seeing me in that role as well.”
-So, even though my life took a bunch of different turns, it was always something that I felt like I wanted to return to.
-I never told anyone because I wouldn’t have been able to bear the weight of someone saying, “Oh you?
-You want to be an actor?
-Good luck!”
-I got plenty of that once I started actually doing the thing, but at that time it was so precious.
-It felt too fragile a dream to have been uttered to anybody other than my very best childhood friend.
-We plotted and schemed this whole career for me during late night phone calls in our respective bedrooms – she was going to be my cool mysterious “assistant” that stood in the back of all my press photos with sunglasses on, who nobody could name but was always beside me at the centre of it all… we had all these dreams lol.
-But, yeah, I guess when I came back to acting as an adult, I really had no idea what it even was, I just remembered those fleeting feelings from when I was younger.
+I didn’t stay in theatre, puberty hit hard, but a seed was planted.
+So even though my life took some wild detours, it was always something I held as precious.
+A dream I kept to myself for years.
+The perceived weight of someone saying in a disparaging way: “Oh you?
+You want to be an actor?” felt crushing.
+So I kept it a secret between me and my childhood BFF.
+We plotted and schemed this whole career during late night phone calls in our respective teenage bedrooms – she was going to be my cool mysterious “assistant” that stood in the back of all my press photos with sunglasses on, who nobody could name (cause she doesn’t like the attention) but was always beside me, us coming up together… We dreamed big!
+When I came back to acting as an adult, I really had no idea what it even was, but I’d held onto those glimmering feelings from when I was young.

 What do you do to support that?

-In order to support that drive, at the moment, my focus is on committing to my daily rituals.
-I think a lot of people who are drawn to this travelling circus of an industry come from some kinda wacky trauma, or they just have a lot of big feelings to share and that’s why they’re drawn to it, which I obviously relate to.
-For me personally, regular maintenance means regular yoga, Brazilian Jiu-Jitsu, seeing my therapist, and somatically caring for my body – which may sound corny, but it’s my instrument, and if I want to get up and work a 16 hour day, I have to be physically/mentally/spiritually fit enough to do that.
+To support that drive my focus is on my rituals.
+That looks like yoga, Brazilian Jiu-Jitsu, seeing my therapist, and somatically caring for my body – which may sound corny, but it’s my instrument, and if I want to stand and emote for a 16 hour day, I have to be physically/mentally/spiritually fit enough to do that.
 What people see on TV, those few minutes onscreen, we’re shooting a whole day to get those few minutes, and talking to a billion different departments of people, all coming together to make movie magic happen.
-So yeah, all that as well as incorporating creative daily side missions all support me to show up and do the job

 Describe something about how your art practice and your “day job” interact.